 Wheelchair spaces are located in the Grandstand, Bleacher, Green Monster, Right Field Roof Deck, Loge Box, Field Box, Infield and Right Field Roof Box, State Street Pavilion Club and Dell EMC Club.
 Seating for fans with hearing impairments is located in the Loge Box and Right Field Box areas with a clear view of the main and auxiliary videoboards.
 Seating for fans with visual impairments is located in the Field Box, Loge Box, and Grandstand areas.
 Seating for fans with ambulatory impairments is located in the Grandstand, Right Field Box and Bleacher areas.

-Fans that need transportation assistance around Fenway Park can contact our Mobility Assistance Team at 617-226-6222.
-They can also request assistance in person by seeking out the nearest Fenway Park staff member.
+Fans can request assistance in person by seeking out the nearest Fenway Park staff member.
 Mobility Assistance Team members are available to provide wheelchair escort services to and from any seating area.
 Wheelchairs are only available for the purpose of transportation of fans to and from their seating location.
 Fans who require the use of a wheelchair for the duration of a game are welcome and encouraged to bring their own wheelchair.

 Alternate Format Materials